ifrountas/bmwp-cli/README.md

 3. Convert HTTP links to HTTPS (coupled with a redis cache flush if alterations occur).
 4. Adjust the time zone to Europe/Athens.
 5. Update the site email with our default.
+6. Check and delete Twenty Twenty-One theme if not active
+7. Check and delete Twenty Twenty-Two theme if not active
+8. Check for 'dev' flag and update 'blog_public' option

 ## > wp bmwp-offload-site
 Enhance your site pre-offload preparations: